MicrosoftDocs/defender-docs/defender-endpoint/mdav-scan-best-practices.md

 ## Protection efficiency and performance impact

 Protection and system resource usage entails tradeoffs.
-Device performance is highly dependent on the your environment.
+Device performance is highly dependent on your environment.
 It's natural that running a full scan on a device with lots of complex content would lead to an increased time to completion.
 The following table summarizes scenarios where we’ve made decisions to use more system resources to increase our protection efficiency.

 | Setting | Default | Details |
 |--|--|--|